stevenroose/dart-websockets/README.md

 ## Using on the Browser

-In the browser, the [:BrowserWebSocket:] is used instead of the standard [:WebSocket:] class.
+In the browser, the `BrowserWebSocket` is used instead of the standard `WebSocket` class.
 That's the only
 difference:

 For the API-wrapper from the previous example: